Roukiatou was born with a congenital mobility impairment. A community-based rehabilitation worker put her on a path of

 - We support the inclusion of people within their community

 - We support people with disabilities in finding a job

-Our livelihood programmes, which are closely intertwined with our CBR work is ensuring that people with disabilities have a chance on the job market.
-The aim of the CBR programmes is to guarantee that people with disabilities are able to live independently, make a living for themselves and their families, and be an equal part of society.
+Our livelihood programmes, which are closely intertwined with our CBR work, ensure that people with disabilities have a chance on the job market.
+The aim of our rehabilitation, inclusive education, and livelihood programmes is to guarantee that people with disabilities are able to live independently, make a living for themselves and their families, and be an equal part of society.

 In October 2010, WHO, UNESCO, ILO, and the International Disability and Development Consortium (IDDC) approved a new set of Guidelines.
 As part of IDDC, LIGHT FOR THE WORLD was involved in developing these guidelines.
 We have produced a CBR Guidelines Training Manual.
 CBR can also have a global impact by contributing to the implementation of the UN Convention on the Rights of Persons with Disabilities (UNCRPD) and the achievement of the Sustainable Development Goals.